Colin-Whelan/Colin-Whelan.github.io/_posts/2022-10-03-organic-shapes.md

 Surprisingly, Outlook is supported too - with the use of some novel VML code...

-VML is the Outlook equivalent of SVG where shapes are drawn with paths using coordinates.
+VML is the Outlook equivalent of SVG where shapes are drawn with paths.
 I've developed a tool to automatically create the VML as doing it manually is very time consuming and confusing.
 [Check out my VML Pather tool the generate these Organic Shapes.](https://vml-pather.glitch.me/){:target="_blank"}{:rel="noopener noreferrer"}

 # How Does It Work?